 Over long periods of time, the returns on equities not only surpassed those on all other financial assets, but were far safer and more predictable than bond returns when inflation was taken into account. – Princeton professor Jeremy Siegel from the 2014 preface to his classic book, Stocks for the Long Run

 The typical asset allocation recommendation for portfolios of a 60/40 split between Equities and Bonds is as destructive as it is ubiquitous.
-Warren Buffett dealt with it in this 3 minute segment of a May 6, 2013 CNBC interview: http://video.cnbc.com/gallery/?video=3000166399 The same financial advisors will call for periodic rebalancing, as though that will compensate for 40% of your portfolio being, at best, “dead money.”
+Warren Buffett dealt with it in this 3 minute segment of a May 6, 2013 CNBC interview: http://video.cnbc.com/gallery/?video=3000166399 The same financial advisors will call for periodic rebalancing, as though that will compensate for 40% of your portfolio often being “dead money.”
 Indeed, this was even before interest rates dipped into negative territory across much of Europe, meaning you had to pay for the honor of lending your money to the government or even some companies.
 Some advisors will adjust the percentages based on age, others will add Cash, Commodities and/or Real Estate (REITs) as separate asset classes.
 Hughes Capital Management takes a much different approach.

 Equities